 Grove Science Curriculum

-Primary-Science-2021-2022.pdfAt Grove Academy over the course of an academic year, pupils will carry out several investigations which involve different types of scientific enquiry.
+science_ltp__1_.pdfAt Grove Academy over the course of an academic year, pupils will carry out several different investigations involving different types of scientific enquiry.

 Our pupils will have the opportunities to carry out practical investigations in science that help them to develop their scientific skills.
 These skills are referred to as working scientifically skills.